Mill6159/SAXS_Analysis_Code/README.md

 ### _PlotClass.py_ ###

 A script that builds the class PlotClass().
 This class contains many functions for various different plots all built with matplotlib.
-I will describe each of the functions below:
+I will describe each of the functions below (Note, this class is used by many other classes within this repository):

 Function List: